ReganRyanNZ/songbase/README.md

 - Exact duplicates will no longer be created (by some previous double-submitting bug).
 Near duplicates (e.g. one version without chords, one with) are tricky to catch.
 The best solution I can think of is to use Postgres's Levenshtein function to match string similarity, but that has a 255 byte max, so we'd need to combine it with a LEFT function to get the first 60 characters (assuming the worst case is all characters are 4 bytes), and possibly some kind of regex to remove chords from the comparison.
 Would be cool, but it's technically challenging enough that manual finding/fixing is sufficient for now.
 - What if I strip lyrics of all chords and non-chars, downcase, then compare the first 100 chars?
 Would have to be a script, because it's O(n^2).

-### Tabs for alternate versions/tunes

-- Instead of using different verses for different tunes, make a separate tab for each tune or version
-- This lets us modify song structure/add bonus verses without messing with the original etc
-- Client should remember which tab was last used so after the first time switching it's automatically on their preferred version
-- Books should preload a preferred tab, but overwriteable

-Examples (non-exhaustive) where a separate tune forces line-repeats, or chorus is written out a second time:
-507 Re[D]move my covering, Lord
-627 My goal is God Himself

-Id's of all songs with "tune" in the lyrics:
-[2168, 752, 478, 433, 439, 507, 514, 626, 627, 631, 719, 624, 515, 751, 1105, 1595, 520, 2129, 1603, 782, 1613, 957, 1512, 1457, 168, 336, 899, 3970, 1334, 345, 1307, 539, 352, 531, 549, 1305, 318, 524, 453, 2018, 1926, 398, 567, 2045, 46, 4325, 4277, 1608]

-- How do we store alternate tunes?
-An array of strings?
-Or a json so the tune has a title => lyrics structure?
-- How do we signal to the user that there are alternate tunes?
-- What do we do if there are alternate tunes, but no word changes, and the user has toggled off chords?
-Hide the other tune buttons

-5 March 2024:
-- [done]Keep all versions in the lyrics field, separate versions with a delimiter like "### New tune"
-- [done]Song display's breakdown of lyrics should start with splitting delimited versions into an array, and using the first one unless the path says otherwise, like songbase.life/1423?tune=2
-- [done]Look into the direct song rendering, how we might change that
-- [done]Look into meta data/page title, to match the tune
-- [done]Add a second example page specifically for tunes
-- [done]If music is toggled off, tunes button should remain if there are non-whitespace differences in the text.
-Tunes should stay on the left, trabspose controls on the right.
-- [done]Check the whole flow with different themes set
-- What about searches that match to a later tune?
-Something for the back burner

-- [done]Check no tune song
-- [done]Multiples tunes
-- [done]Two tunes
-- [done]Two tunes different wording
-- [done]Check edit form is still working
-- [done]Theme-based coloring
-- [done]Keep tunes button on the left
-- [done]Two tunes same words should not show selector without music
-- [done]Two tunes same words should show selector with music
-- [done]Two tunes with different words should show selector regardless of music
-- [done]When tune selector is open, clicking anything else should close it
-- [done]Name the tune instead of "tunes"?
-- [done]Tests for everything above

 ### Better analytics

 - If a user stays on a song for more than 30 seconds, add to list of sung songs.
 Periodically sync that list with the server so we have records of what songs are sung.